QGEP/docs/en/features-guide/index.rst

 **Data import**

-* Field survey import tools [specific développement in progress]
+* Field survey import tools [specific development in progress]
 * Data survey with a mobile device and semi-automatic insertion of the informations
 * Data import in interlis format